tjohann/libbaalue/README.md

 Overview
 --------

 The prefix for all functions and datatypes is "baa".
 See src/libbaalue.h for more detailed informations.
 All functions represent some parts i want to encapsulate to make the usage of a technologie easier.
-Topics like setup a datargram based unix domain socket server are provided by the library.
+Topics like setup a datagram based unix domain socket server are provided by the library.
 Everthing is grouped in files which represent a certain topic, only helper.c is a summary of unspecified parts.

+Below the examples folder you found programs which show the usage of the functions.

 error.c